CÚRSA ATÁ UAIT / CHOICE OF COURSE

 This covers full accommodation, tuition fees and local transport where and when necessary.

 - The Deposit Payment on each of Cúrsa A, B and C is €250.

-- Deposit payments via our website are subject to a €4.50 online booking fee.
+- Online payments via our website are subject to a €4.50 service charge.

 - Any cheques or postal orders should be made payable to Coláiste Chonnacht.

 - Refunds: Applications for refund must be accompanied by a medical certificate.
 An administration fee is non-refundable in all cases.
 No refund can be made in the case of non-completion of course or in cases of student dismissal.
 Please refer to our cancellation policy in our Terms and Conditions.

-- Optional extras: Trip to Aran Islands and watersport activities.
+- Optional extras: Trip to Aran Islands, Hoodie

 FOIREANN / STAFF